visit-dav/visit/src/doc/python_scripting/functions.rst

     metadata, such as the list of variable names and/or number of domains, does in fact vary.
 In this case, VisIt can actually fail to acknowledge the existence of new variables in the file.
-Turning this feature on forces VisIt to re-read metadata each time the time-state is changed.
+Turning this feature on forces VisIt to re-read metadata each time the timestate is changed.

 **Example:**